EngineerBetter/engineerbetter-hugo/content/blog/suse-acquire-rancher.md

 These views miss something though - empathy for the typical enterprise developer.

 **`kubectl` should absolutely _not_ be the interface for app developers** to consume a platform.

-If you think developers should _have_ to wrestle with the tens of first-class concepts in the Kubernetes API, and worry about it's not-secure-by-default approach, you're deluded.
-Or have never worked in an enterprise.
-Which might make you less deluded...
-Whatever!
+Folks who think developers should _have_ to wrestle with the tens of first-class concepts in the Kubernetes API, and worry about it's not-secure-by-default approach, are deluding themselves as to the number of concerns app developers already have.
+Developers don't need more to worry about.

 An abstraction is needed.
 Ideally one that's self-service and exploratory.
 That same user experience doesn't need to persist all the way to production (I don't want _humans_ doing stuff in prod!), but it needs to exist somewhere.